Fred-Barclay/Caja-Wipe/README.md

 Examples
 ==============
 You want to completely remove a document with your bank account number from your computer.

+You need to delete your private GPG key from your secret folder.

+You just really, *really*, don't want anyone to see that embarassing photo from grade school...

 Building and Installing
 =======================